 Double Down Option

-Inexperienced players often wonder how is it possible to win at blackjack in the long term when their probability of winning a hand in a fair game is approximately 44%.
-Well, one of the main reasons why this is possible is the player’s ability to get more money into action when they hold an advantage against a dealer who is in trouble.
+Inexperienced players often wonder how it is possible to win at blackjack in the long term when their probability of winning a hand in a fair game is approximately 44%.
+Well, one of the main reasons this is possible is the player’s ability to get more money into action when they hold an advantage against a dealer who is in trouble.

 Doubling Down Rule Variations

 mobile blackjack imageThe tricky thing about this play is that the rules related to doubling down may vary wildly in different casinos, which is why you should be well-acquainted with the doubling rule variations you may encounter.
-These are not written on the table’s felt so you will either have to ask the dealer for specifics or stand by and observe others play for a while.
+These are not written on the table’s felt, so you will either have to ask the dealer for specifics or stand by and observe others play for a while.

 In many multiple-deck games, players are permitted to double on any starting two-card total without further restrictions.
 This is the most player-friendly rule variation because it gives you the opportunity to potentially turn a profit in all advantageous situations you face.